-There are many different reasons why you may be experiencing hair loss.
+There are many different reasons why you may be experiencing male hair loss.
 Below are a few of the reasons:

 Hereditary /Genetic Hair Loss

-Genetics is the most common cause of hair loss in men.
-Hereditary hair loss or male pattern baldness accounts for 95% of hair loss in men and can come from either your mother or father’s side.
-You’ve probably looked at other members of your family and noticed your hair is following a similar pattern to theirs.
+You’ve probably looked at other family members and noticed your hair is following a similar pattern to theirs.
 You will not necessarily follow the same pattern – your hair loss may prove to be less, the same or more.
-Unfortunately there is no cure for this type of hair loss.
-With on going treatment using Regaine, it can help to stop and even reverse hereditary hair loss.
+Unfortunately, there is no cure for this type of hair loss.
+Ongoing treatment using Regaine can help to stop and even reverse hereditary hair loss.

 Male Pattern Baldness

-REASONS FOR HAIR LOSS
+REASONS FOR MALE HAIR LOSS

-HOW DOES HAIR LOSS HAPPEN?
+HOW DOES MALE HAIR LOSS HAPPEN?

 Each hair growth cycle produces shorter, finer, much less visible hair.
 Genetics, hormones and age can all play a part in hair loss.